kasarshravani04/Spotify-Clone/README.md

-This project is a Spotify Clone built using HTML, CSS, JavaScript, and Bootstrap to replicate the core UI and functionality of Spotify's web player.
+This project is a Spotify Clone built using HTML, CSS and Bootstrap to replicate the core UI and functionality of Spotify's web player.
 It includes key features like a music player, playlists, and a responsive design that works across different screen sizes.

 Key Features<br>